-At year-end 2014, 568 closed-end funds had total assets4 of \$289 billion (Figure 2).
+At year-end 2015, 558 closed-end funds had total assets4 of \$261 billion (Figure 2).
 The number of closed-end funds available to investors has declined from its peak of 662 at the end of 2007 due to the effects of mergers, liquidations, and conversions.
-Three factors have limited the growth in both assets and the number of closed-end funds in recent years, so that, although total assets at year-end 2014 were up nearly 4 percent (\$10 billion) from year-end 2013, they have not fully recovered to the year-end 2007 peak of \$312 billion.
-First, several closed-end funds have repurchased shares through tender offers over the past few years, reducing the number of outstanding shares and the size of assets under management.
-Second, a few closed-end funds have liquidated each year and others have converted into open-end mutual funds or ETFs.
+Several factors have limited the growth in both assets and the number of closed-end funds in recent years.
+First, continued widespread discounts on existing closed-end funds has created an environment in which it is difficult for fund sponsors to launch new closed-end funds.
+Second, several closed-end funds have repurchased shares through tender offers over the past few years, reducing the number of outstanding shares and the size of assets under management.
+Third, a few closed-end funds have liquidated each year and others have converted into open-end mutual funds or ETFs.
 Finally, closed-end fund preferred share assets have declined since the financial crisis of 2008.5